How Does Gilead's Remdesivir Work for CoronaVirus - Covid19 and SARS

 That's the magic number or so-called herd immunity where the virus starts to lose new fertile ground and slows down (until mutations allow a more muted return next season).

-We covered the ACE2 receptors in our CBD as an antiviral for coronavirus but let's look at the HIV angle.
+We covered the ACE2 receptors in our CBD and immune response to viruses but let's look at the HIV angle.

 We'll leave whether this was engineered via p-shuttle technology, etc to virologist but what's different about coronavirus?